 How much can you bring in?

 The next issue to consider is how much money you want to bring into the Australian super system.
-Barring schemes like the one between Australia and New Zealand, money transferred from overseas retirement savings is considered to be a contribution and is therefore subject to the regulations around non-concessional contributions.
+Barring schemes like the one between Australia and New Zealand, according to the ATO, money transferred from overseas retirement savings is considered to be a contribution and is therefore subject to the regulations around non-concessional contributions.

-A fund-capped contribution limit generally applies.
+As the ATO points out, fund-capped contribution limits generally apply.
 If you’re between 65 and 75 years of age, the maximum you can transfer from your overseas scheme is the same as the non-concessional contributions cap for the current financial year.
 If you’re younger than 65, the limit is three times the non-concessional contributions cap.
-For the 2017-18 financial year, the cap is $100,000, meaning if you’re 65 or older, you can bring in $100,000 from your foreign savings.
+According to the ATO, for the 2017-18 financial year, the cap is $100,000, meaning if you’re 65 or older, you can potentially bring in up to $100,000 from your foreign savings.
 If you’re under 65, you can potentially bring in up to $300,000 if you’re eligible to use the bring-forward provisions.
-Any amount over the relevant cap will be transferred back to your overseas fund.
+Any amount over the relevant cap is generally transferred back to your overseas fund.

 How will it be taxed?

 It’s important to speak with a tax specialist both in Australia and the country you want to transfer your savings from to be sure about any tax treatment.
 You can also find some information on the ATO website.
-Super lump sums transferred from overseas super funds into Australian super funds are taxed in Australia at varying rates depending upon:
+According to the ATO, super lump sums transferred from overseas super funds into Australian super funds are taxed in Australia at varying rates depending upon:

 - when the transfer is received in Australia (before or after six months of becoming an Australian resident for tax purposes)